 We're almost done.
 We only have to animate the last element, the circle.
 So select the circle, add the path animators, and repeat the processes, as usual, to get the self-drawing animation.
 Set the length for Offset and Dashes, and let's sync the duration with the end of previous animations 0.9 seconds:

 Set the offset back to zero and let's check the animation.
 It feels like something is missing with the circle path animation, so I'm gonna add one last detail.
 Select the Transform tool and bring the origin to the center of the circle.
 It might snap to other elements that are invisible at this moment, so use this option to make sure it goes right into the center:

 Now hold down Shift before clicking the rotate control, and rotate it 180 degrees.
 You can also check the degrees here in the rotation input:

 Let's add the Rotate animator, Shift+R. Drag the playhead to 0.9 seconds and clockwise rotate another 180 degrees.
 Make sure you hold Shift before clicking.
 You can see in the input that we now have 1 turn, which means a complete rotation of 360 degrees:

 Let's preview the final animation using the preview option up here.
 That looks great.
-That is how you can animate the Stroke offset property of a path element.
+That is how you can animate the Stroke offset property of an SVG path element.
 SVGator makes it easy.
 I hope you enjoyed this video.
 Thank you for watching.